Death Screams: Plot

 Seeking shelter, the group break into a nearby abandoned house.
 Diddle ventures outside to use an outhouse, and the group plan to scare him.
 After waiting several minutes, they barge into the outhouse, but find his bloody corpse hanging from the ceiling.
 Walker rushes to retrieve his truck, only to be decapitated by the killer upon arriving at the vehicle; Sheila, having followed Walker, meets the same fate shortly after.
 Tom finds their severed heads, and falls victim to the killer moments later in the cemetery.
 Lily, Kathy, Bob, and Ramona are soon attacked by the killer, who breaks into the house.
 As they try to flee upstairs, Ramona falls through the broken staircase and is murdered.
 The killer, revealed to be Neil, bursts into the attic.
-He attempts to attack Lily, but she manages to kill him by slashing his throat with a shard of broken glass.
+He attempts to attack Lily, but she manages to stop him by slashing his throat with a shard of broken glass.
+Neil falls, but stands up again and charges madly forward in the direction of a large window.

-Sheriff Avery—having earlier discovered his son Casey's body in Neil's garage—arrives at the abandoned house, and watches as Neil crashes through a broken window.
+Sheriff Avery—having earlier discovered his son Casey's body in Neil's garage—arrives at the abandoned house, and watches as Neil crashes through the attic window.
 Avery shoots Neil multiple times in the head, avenging his son.
 Multiple police arrive on the scene to save Lily, Bob, and Kathy.
 Meanwhile, the corpses of Angie, Ted, and Sandy float in the river against the edge of a dam.